 extract 68 points landmark from mediapipe-468

-Find and highlight faces in images
+Find faces in real-time video stream

-Swap faces in videos or images
+Swap faces in videos

 Replace faces in images or videos

-Swap faces in images and videos
+Recognize emotions in images and videos

 Mediapipe 68 Points Facial Landmark is a face recognition tool developed by Google as part of its Mediapipe framework.
 It is designed to extract and visualize 68 specific facial landmarks from images or video streams.
 These landmarks are key points located across different facial features, such as the eyes, nose, mouth, and jawline, enabling precise facial analysis and tracking.